mhamann/mhamanncom/src/pages/posts/you-probably-dont-mean-on-premise.md

 Your company might have a *premises* for its headquarters, or for a datacenter, and so on.
 On the other hand, your company is probably founded on a *premise*, which is why you exist.

-So, next time you're thinking about your data centers, remember--they're **on the premises** and should be referred to as "on-premises**."** Using the wrong word might just make you look poorly educated. ;-)
+So, next time you're thinking about your data centers, remember--they're **on the premises** and should be referred to as "on-premises**"** or "on-prem" (the shorter version works too!).
+Using the wrong word might just make you look poorly educated. ;-)

-I and your grammar-caring colleagues will thank you.
+I and your grammar-loving colleagues will thank you.